 Opening up the case and carefully clearing out any dust inside is likely to help with any overheating issues, and it’s a less daunting task than it may sound.
 Just keep track of any screws, ground yourself with an antistatic wristband, and make sure never to turn any of the fans backwards.
 Some gentle attention with some cotton buds and isopropyl alcohol will clean stubborn dirt out nicely, and you can use canned air to blast it out in bulk.

-If your laptop is dust free and you’re still getting lots of heat and slowdowns, take a look at getting a laptop cooler, like the Swift sold by KLIM Technologies.
+If your laptop is dust free and you’re still getting lots of heat and slowdowns, take a look at getting a laptop cooler, like the KLIM Swift.
 If you use an active cooler, make sure that you get a model that fits your laptop – don’t go pushing extra air into the exhaust port!

 Upgrade your RAM